webpack-contrib/val-loader/README.md

 <h2 align="center">Usage</h2>

-The module that is loaded with this loader must stick to the following interfaces.
+The module that is loaded with this loader must stick to the following interfaces

 ### `Module Interface`

-The loaded module must export a function as `default` export with the following *Function Interface*.
+The loaded module must export a function as `default` export with the following *Function Interface*

 ```js
 module.exports = function () {...};
 ```

-Modules transpiled by [Babel](https://babeljs.io/) are also supported.
+Modules transpiled by [Babel](https://babeljs.io/) are also supported

 ```js
 export default function () {...};